OVERVIEW OF ERECTILE DYSFUNCTION

 - What are the possible complications of penile self-injections?

 - The first is a prolonged erection, or “priapism.”
 When you have a rigid erection, you are trapping the blood in your penis.
-This causes pressure, which makes your penis hard, but also acts like a tourniquet around your penile arteries, shutting off the flow.
+This causes pressure, which makes your penis hard but also acts like a tourniquet around your penile arteries, shutting off the flow.
 This prevents fresh blood from coming into the penis.
 When your erection goes down, the arteries then can bring fresh blood into your penis.
-If the erection remains rigid for too long, you are not getting fresh blood into your penis, and you can get permanent damage.
-It is not clear how long this damage takes to happen, but we ask patients to call us if their erections last more than four hours.
-However, it is our job to figure out the right dosage for you, and your job not to abuse it, so this is extremely rare.
-If it happens, it can be taken care of in the office, almost always, unless you have waited too long.
+If the erection remains rigid for too long, you are not getting fresh blood into your penis.
+This is why we ask patients to call us if their erections last more than four hours.
+If left untreated for too long, a priapism can cause permanent damage.
+However, this is extremely rare, especially if the dosage is right and you don’t abuse it.
+If it happens, a priapism can almost always be taken care of in the office.

 - The second potential complication is developing scar tissue of the lining of the penis.
 This is also uncommon, particularly if you are taught the right technique.
-It is important that you vary the site in the penis, and that you compress the site for five minutes after the injection, to prevent bleeding on the inside, which then causes scar tissue.
+It is important that you vary the site in the penis and that you compress the site for five minutes after the injection.
+This prevents bleeding on the inside which can cause scar tissue.
 This is, of course, part of what we teach you.

 - How long have penile injections been around?